-Dogs develop seizures for many reasons ranging from idiopathic epilepsy to toxins stemming from structural brain disorders, metabolic conditions, and idiopathic epilepsy.
+Dogs develop seizures for many reasons ranging from idiopathic epilepsy to toxins stemming from structural brain disorders, and metabolic conditions.

 Structural brain disorders, like tumors, congenital birth defects, traumatic brain injuries, infections, inflammatory diseases, degenerative brain diseases, and vascular strokes can all cause seizures.

 Metabolic disorders can also cause seizures, including severe liver and kidney disease, blood sodium or calcium imbalances, hormonal disorders, low blood sugar, and high blood pressure.
 Additionally, several toxins can also cause seizures in dogs.

 The cause of seizures in dogs is not always known.
 If veterinarians have ruled out all other potential causes of seizures, dogs are diagnosed with idiopathic epilepsy, which means that the underlying order cannot be identified.

 Diagnosing seizures in dogs requires a veterinarian’s confirmation that a dog has had a seizure, followed by a thorough analysis to try to determine the underlying cause of it.
 Seizures are initially diagnosed based upon the owner’s description and an exam.
 If possible, ask a friend or family member to safely video your dog’s seizure activity, as this will help your veterinarian accurately diagnose your dog’s condition.